aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 ## Introduction

-In this post I will detail how we can use the Composer, the PHP package manager, to create a new Laravel project.
+In this post I will detail how we can use Composer, the PHP package manager, to create a new Laravel project.

-I will further show how we can run composer to install the PHP packages for our project and run `Yarn` to install NPM modules for our project.
+I will further show how we can run composer to install PHP packages for our Laravel project.

 This post assumes that you have PHP and Composer installed on your local system.

 > Note: An alternate Laravel installation CLI tool is available that you can install as a global Composer package.
-We will avoid using this tool and just use Composer directly to create Laravel projects, using the composer create-project command.
+We will avoid using this tool and just use  the `composer create-project` command to create Laravel projects.
 This eliminates an additional dependency on the Laravel installer tool that we don't need to install and keep updated.

+For completeness sake, I will also show how to run the Node package manager, `Yarn` to install NPM modules for our project.

 ## Installing required PHP extensions for Laravel projects on macOS

-Before we create a new laravel project we need to make sure PHP, Composer and PHP extensions are installed.
+Before we create a new laravel project we need to make sure certain PHP extensions are installed.
+These are required by Laravel.

-Laravel requires a minimum set of extensions to be installed.

 These extensions are already installed by the latest PHP installation.

-The Laravel documentation also mentions the OpenSSL PHP extension as a requirement which does not exist in the PHP extensions package repository.
+> Note: The Laravel documentation requires the OpenSSL PHP extension as a requirement.
+However OpenSSL does not exist in the PHP extensions package repository any longer.
 In the latest PHP installation, OpenSSL is selected by default.
-This can be seen by running `php -i | grep "SSL Version"` which shows:

-`SSL Version => OpenSSL/1.0.2r`
+This can be seen by running `php -i | grep "SSL Version"` which shows `SSL Version => OpenSSL/1.0.2r`.

 You can check the installed extension by running `php -m`.

+## Installing additional PHP extensions:

-I often install the following extensions by running a separate pecl install command for each individual extension:
+I often install the following extensions by running a separate `pecl install` command for each individual extension:

 ```bash
 pecl install --force xdebug